TeamIf/teamif.github.io/_posts/2016-05-23-new-website.md

 * Announcements
 * Pictures and videos

 and more!
 Check back periodically for news and other updates.
-Feel free to email askteamif at gmail dot com with any questions or comments.
+Feel free to email <askteamif@gmail.com> with any questions or comments.
 Thanks for stopping by.

 Picture credit to <a href="http://aka-shiro.deviantart.com/">Aka Shiro</a>.